SoftSec-KAIST/SURI/README.md

 ### 1 Reliability Comparison (Section 4.2)

-This experiment answers the **RQ1**: How well does SURI compare to the state-of-the-art reassembly tools in terms of reliability?
+This experiment answers **RQ1**: How well does SURI compare to the state-of-the-art reassembly tools in terms of reliability?
-We rewrite binaries using SURI and other comparison targets and see if the binary rewriting is successful and the rewritten binaries can pass the testsuites.
+We rewrite binaries using SURI and other comparison targets and see if the binary rewriting is successful and the rewritten binaries can pass the test suites.

 ### 1.1 Rewriting Completion Comparison against Ddisasm and Egalito (Section 4.2.1 and 4.2.2)